baltzell/ccdbrcdb-java/README.md

-A combined CCDB+RCDB Java repository based on their 2 separate repositories as git submodules.
+### A CCDB+RCDB repository for Java based on their 2 separate repositories as git submodules.

-* Adds one pom.xml to build the Kotlin source and generate jars and deploy a resulting maven repository
+* Adds one pom.xml
+  * to build jars from the Kotlin source and deploy a remote maven repository
-* Uses maven central for dependencies instead of the local jars included in the submodules
+  * uses maven central for dependencies instead of the local jars included in the submodules
-* Pulls in a missing `org.omg.COBRA` dependency
+  * updates to more recent dependency versions and pulls in a missing `org.omg.COBRA` dependency

-To compile: `mvn install`

-To test CCDB and RCDB connections: `./test.sh`